-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 The Code of Federal Regulations (CFR) specifies individuals are not eligible to receive the STAR+PLUS Home and Community Based Services (HCBS) program unless they have a need for at least one STAR+PLUS HCBS program service.
 Therefore, the Texas Health and Human Services Commission (HHSC) cannot approve any individual service plan (ISP) which has $0.00 as the “Total Est. Waiver Cost” at the bottom of Form H1700-1, Individual Service Plan (Pg.
 1).
-When the Program Support Unit (PSU) receives a service plan from the managed care organization (MCO) with a $0.00 STAR+PLUS HCBS program cost, the following activities occur.
+When Program Support Unit (PSU) staff receive an ISP from the managed care organization (MCO) with a $0.00 STAR+PLUS HCBS program cost, the following activities occur.

 Within two business days: